twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt09-20-on-vipassana-bhavana%zh.rst

 Even can open the kilesa cover is quite good now.
 This is the most important point for yogis.
 By opening the kilesa cover and meet with anicca.
 Again anicca covers Nibbāna.
 Therefore, have to practice and make vipassanā ñāṇa become maturity.
 When the Path Knowledge arises, the anicca cover is opened and you'll meet with asaṅkhata.

-Only have the these knowledges.
+Only have these knowledges.
 Do you satisfy with it?
 Firstly, it’s important to see impermanence.
 With the opening of kilesa cover and will see impermanence.
 Therefore, samādhi is important.
-And again the impermanence cover is opened and will see asaṅkhata − Nibbāna.
+And again the cover of impermanence is opened and will see asaṅkhata—Nibbāna.

 ------

-revised on 2021-03-15; cited from https://oba.org.tw/viewtopic.php?f=22&t=4202&p=36007#p36007 (posted on 2019-02-22)
+revised on 2021-03-26; cited from https://oba.org.tw/viewtopic.php?f=22&t=4202&p=36007#p36007 (posted on 2019-02-22)

 ------